The Wine Harvest

 One the grapes are ready, time to harvest.
 Most people have a folkloristic picture of local peasants gathering the fruit by hand while toting around large woven baskets.
 But many producers now use a mechanical harvester to gather their grapes.
 These machines greatly reduce the time and labor involved, but they can damage the grapes and are not as discerning about which grapes are selected, so unripe grapes might find their way in the wine.
 And they can only be employed where conditions (both the particular vine and the landscape itself) make it possible.
 But hand-picking is not the romantic endeavor one likes to picture.
 It is a costly and time consuming process, requiring hard, unending work when the harvest is at hand, and has spawned and maintains a large need for migrant workers in wine producing regions.

 Interested in trying your hand at harvesting grapes?
-We feature a number of cooking vacations that in the Fall offer wine harvesting itineraries, such as Roman Countryside Discovery (sold out for this fall, but there is always 2015!) or Cook in the Garden of the Angels.
+We feature a number of cooking vacations that in the Fall offer wine harvesting itineraries, such as Roman Countryside Discovery or La Cucina Romana in the Sabine Hill.
 Or, we can often customize our other programs to include a wine harvesting component in the fall.
 Please contact us for details.